 Standard Input

-The stdin plugin supports retrieving a message stream from the standard input interface (stdin) of the Fluent Bit process.
-In order to use it, specify the plugin name as the input, e.g:
+The Standard input plugin supports retrieving a message stream from the standard input interface (stdin) of the Fluent Bit process.
+To use it, specify the plugin name as the input.
+For example:

 $ fluent-bit -i stdin -o stdout

-If the stdin stream is closed (end-of-file), the stdin plugin will instruct Fluent Bit to exit with success (0) after flushing any pending output.
+If the stdin stream is closed (end-of-file), the plugin instructs Fluent Bit to exit with success (0) after flushing any pending output.

 Input formats